prisma/specs/prisma-framework/Readme.md

 ### Capability Map

 The Capability Map is a structure that describes what Prisma features a datasource can perform.
 We decide these features.
 For example, the Capability Map has a
 `upsert` query.
-The capability map also includes features like functions, lists of strings, and datetimes.
+The Capability Map also includes features like functions, lists of strings, and datetimes.

-Once we have this capability map, we then go to the datasource and see if we can perform this operation or store this data type.
+Once we have this Capability Map, we then go to the datasource and see if we can perform this operation or store this data type.
 If we can, it appears in the datasource's Capability Map.
 If we can't, the capability is omitted.
 The structure of the Capability Map can be adjusted over time as we find new features we'd like to add to Prisma.

 <details>

-<summary>Capability Map Type<summary>
+<summary>Capability Map Type</summary>

 ```typescript
 export type Map = {